 A limited youth hunting season for this population was conducted during 2010 in Arizona, the only state that has hunted these cranes.
 No LCRVP cranes were harvested.
-The Pacific Flyway currently has no plans to conduct hunts for LCRVP cranes in the near future.
+The Pacific Flyway currently has no plans to conduct hunts for LCRVP cranes.